needle-mirror/com.unity.physics/Documentation~/collision_queries.md

         return false;
     }
     return
-        (filterA.MaskBits & filterB.CategoryBits) != 0 &&
+        (filterA.BelongsTo & filterB.CollidesWith) != 0 &&
-        (filterB.MaskBits & filterA.CategoryBits) != 0;
+        (filterB.BelongsTo & filterA.CollidesWith) != 0;
 }
 ```

-Currently the editor view of the Collision Filter just exposes the Category and Mask as 'Belongs To' and 'Collides With'.
-Think of each layer listed in those drop downs as being or-d together so that   CategoryBits = (1u << belongLayer1) | (1u << belongLayer2) etc. Similarly for the' Collides With' for the mask.
+Currently the editor view of the Collision Filter just exposes the 'Belongs To' and 'Collides With' masks as a set of layers.
+Think of each layer listed in those drop downs as being or-d together so that BelongsTo = (1u << belongLayer1) | (1u << belongLayer2) etc. Similarly for the' Collides With' for the mask.
 The groupIndex is not exposed currently in the editor, but do use at runtime if you have the need (eg, '-1' for a few objects you dont want to collide with each other but dont want to change the general settings for layers )

 # Code examples